ash-j-f/CaelumMagnaVR-public/README.md

 ## Supported Hardware

 The Star Map runs on 64-bit Windows platforms (Windows 7 or above), and is compatible with Oculus VR headsets and controllers.
 Experimental support is also provided for OpenVR compatible headsets such as the HTC Vive family of VR headsets.

+**A VR headset is NOT required to view the Star Map.
+It has a 2D screen mode too.**

 Minimum system specification (or equivalent): Intel i7 processor with at least 4 cores, 4GB RAM, Nvidia GTX1060 GPU.